BattletechModders/RogueTech/CustomUnits/Readme.txt

 							If choosed as melee target attacker melee (NOT AP) weapon always miss.
 Ignore terrain move cost.
               Can be altered runtime via CUPathingUnaffected actor's statistic value (boolean) "Fire":"true",         - if true chassis not receive damage passing burning terrain.
 Can be altered runtime via CUFireActorStatUnaffected actor's statistic value (boolean)
-      "Landmines":"true"     - if true chassis not cause landmines to explode (still can receive AoE damage from landmines if explosion triggered by someone else).
+      "Landmines":"true",     - if true chassis not cause landmines to explode (still can receive AoE damage from landmines if explosion triggered by someone else).
-                               Can be altered runtime via CULandminesUnaffected actor's statistic value (boolean) },
+                               Can be altered runtime via CULandminesUnaffected actor's statistic value (boolean) "MoveCostBiome":true   - if true unaffected by move modify per biome.
+Can be altered runtime via CUMoveCostBiomeUnaffected actor's statistic value (boolean)
+    },
+    "MoveCostModPerBiome":{  - dictionary of move cost modify per biome design mask "DesignMaskBiomeMartianVacuum":2.0,
+      "DesignMaskBiomeLunarVacuum":10.0
+    },
 	"MoveCost":"Hover",     - move cost per design mask overridence (useless if Unaffected.Pathing is true).
                             Can be altered runtime via CUMoveCost actor's statistic value (string) "TieToGroundOnDeath":"true", - if true tied to ground on death (useful if prefab positions is altered by sections below)